LeNPaul/portfolio-jekyll-theme/pages/about.md

 If I'm not working on a commission, then I'm working on my own science fiction comic book.

 # My Process
 Here's how I typically work.
-First, I ask you what kind of design, whether a logo or T-shirt art, you have in mind.
+First, I ask you what kind of design you have in mind.
 Then I'll do some sketches and send them your way, and you can choose which design you favor.

 If you go over to my [Behance](https://www.behance.net/tundratoucan) profile, you can find some step-by-step demonstrations from early sketches to finished works, which will give you an idea of my design process in action.

-As payment for my services I ask a flat fee of 2000 NOK/200 EUR/200 USD that is somewhat flexible (depending on the scope and complexity of requirements), with 50% of the amount paid upfront **before start of the project** (unless we're friends).
+As payment for my services I ask a flat fee of 2000 NOK/200 EUR/200 USD, whether a logo or T-shirt art, with 50% of the amount paid upfront **before start of the project**.<sup>1</sup>

 # Get in Touch!
 If you're interested in a collaboration or commission, or would just like to talk art and logos, [get in touch](../contact)!

+##### [1] The fee amount and upfront percentage are somewhat flexible (depending on the scope and complexity of requirements).